frameable/aviary.sh/README.md

   - `apply` - idempotent bash script that will ensure the given service or program is installed and running
   - `variables` - list of bash variable assignments local to the module
   - any other files (templates, configuration files, etc) necessary to support the `apply` script

+### Directives

+The directives directory contains bash scripts to be executed once, immediately when they are discovered.
+Only directive scripts with modification times within the most recent 24 hours will be considered for execution.

 ## av